-Deruits of Exposure Secondised by the bank and subject to Secondisation framework (₹ in millions) Sr. No. Type of Securitisation Amount i Aggregate amount of exposures securitised by the Bank for which the Bank has retained some exposures and which is subject to the market risk approach - includes outstanding balance of PTCs purchased in earlier years also
+Sr. No. Type of Securitisation Amount i Aggregate amount of exposures securitised by the Bank for which the Bank has retained some exposures and which is subject to the market risk approach -

-Aggregate amount of Securitisation Exposures Retained or Purchased as on 31st March 2023 is given below
+Aggregate amount of Securitisation Exposures Retained or Purchased as on 31st March 2025 is given below

-(₹ in millions)

 Sr. No. Type of Securitisation On Balance Sheet Off Balance Sheet

 Retained - -

 ii Securities purchased - -

--Corporate Loans - -
+- Corporate Loans - -

-- Lease Rental 2,045 -
+- Lease Rental -

-- Priority Sector (auto pool & micro finance) 8,940 -
+- Priority Sector (auto pool & micro finance) -

 - Application Money - -

 iii Liquidity facility - -

 iv Credit enhancement (cash collateral) - -

 V Other commitments - -